AI-and-Blockchain/S22_StudyBlock/README.md

 # S22_StudyBlock
-Project Description:
+# Project Description
-To create a platform that allows cancer researchers and patients to be matched to clinical trials and research studies according to their needs to help further improve patient and researcher access to clinical trials and research studies which in turn benefits the trials and studies as well.
+To create a platform that allows cancer researchers and patients to be matched to clinical trials and research studies according to their needs.
 The project will use AI to provide matches for researchers and patients.
 The project will require blockchain in order for patients and/or researchers to be able to contact the point of contact of the clinical trials or research studies where there can also be a safe medium of private data exchange if need be.

+# Motivation
+Improve patient and researcher access to clinical trials and research studies which in turn benefits the trials and studies as well.

+# Final Goal
+To allow patients and researchers to be matched with clinical trials that match their needs and to allow researchers to negotiate for clinical research data on the blockchain.

+# User Stories
+As a breast cancer patient, I want to be able to further look into the effects and results of a clinical trial to find the one that best suits my needs.

+As a researcher, I want to find clinical trial data related to my current study to help support my current research.

 # StudyBlock User Work Flow
 ```mermaid